elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 ## Key Takeaways

-* The speed at which vulnerability PoC’s are being released highlights the need to leverage threat hunting to identify post-exploitation events before patches can be applied
+* The speed at which vulnerability PoC's are being released highlights the need to leverage threat hunting to identify post-exploitation events before patches can be applied
 * A FORMBOOK campaign was observed combining infrastructure that allowed testing and production phases to be linked together
 * Patching for the MSHTML exploit appears to be effective as the campaign shifted from attempting to use the exploit to